mgcruz024/fred-gdp/README.md

 <img src="Screenshots/Forecast.png" width="500" height="300" />
 <img src="Screenshots/mase.png" width="175" height="60" />

-At the end of the one-step forecast, actual GDP is binded to the xts.
+At the end of the one-step forecast, actual GDP is binded to the generated .xts.
 This allows for calculations and charts.
 Forecast model evaluation reported using mean absolute scaled error (MASE).
 Actual vs. forecast quarterly GDP growth values since 2007 Q1 visualized using PerformanceAnalytics time-series charts.